The Brutalist and Conclave win big as Emilia Perez scandal fails to overshadow Baftas

 Claymation charmer Wallace and Gromit: Vengeance Most Fowl may have been pipped to Best British Film, but did emerge from the night with some recognition, taking home the prize for Best Children’s & Family Film, as well as Best Animated Film.
 The documentary award, meanwhile, went to Super/Man: The Christopher Reeve Story.

-Those hoping for irreverent Irish rap biopic Kneepcap to seize an unlikely win for Best British Film may have left disappointed, but the celebrated film did earn an award for writer-director Rich Peppiatt, who took home the statuette for Outstanding Debut by a British Writer, Director or Producer.
+Those hoping for irreverent Irish rap biopic Kneecap to seize an unlikely win for Best British Film may have left disappointed, but the celebrated film did earn an award for writer-director Rich Peppiatt, who took home the marque for Outstanding Debut by a British Writer, Director or Producer.

 You can find a full list of the winners here.